Board of Directors

 Lori Talling has led the Region of Durham’s sport tourism program (Sport Durham) since 2015.
 She has collaborated with national and provincial sport organizations and community partners to host multiple sport events in Durham Region, with a focus on providing memorable participant experiences and generating lasting sport and social legacies.
 Lori has a passion for leading initiatives that champion inclusion and accessibility, such as the award-winning 2019 Ontario Parasport Games.
 Her first role with the Region of Durham was as a project and risk management consultant for the first region-wide festival.
 She also held increasingly progressive information technology, project, internal audit, and risk management roles during her 20-year career at Rogers Communications.

-Nolan Theissen (he/him)
+Nolan Thiessen (he/him)

-Nolan Theissen (he/him)
+Nolan Thiessen (he/him)

 BOARD MEMBER